exhibitionist-digital/ultra/README.md

 ### 🚧 v0.8.0

-Lots of changes in v0.8.0!
+Heaps of updates in v0.8.0!

 - Vendored dependencies!
 We have a script that can take your CDN deps and make them local.
 (LINK 2 DOCS)